CazaBelle/MakersBnB/README.md

 I want to be able to list a space

 As a host user
-So that I can receive bookings on more then one space I want to be able to list multiple spaces
+So that I can receive bookings on more than one space I want to be able to list multiple spaces

 As a host user
 So that my customers can see what I have to offer
-I want to be able to assign pro[erties to my space
+I want to be able to assign properties to my space

 As a host user
 So that I can manage my bookings
 I want to be able to display what dates my space is available

 As a guest user
-So that I make a booking
+So that I can make a booking
 I want to be able to book spaces for a night

 As a host user